Picture: haws. Click here to see more October berry, fruit, nut and seed photos.

 As blackthorn loses its foliage its blue-black sloes are revealed (more black than blue as the month goes on, though this varies from bush to bush: it is a sign that they are getting over-ripe), and as the leaves fall away its side twigs also turn into the sharp thorns that give the plant its name (once the blossom appears in spring, they turn back to soft twigs).

-Other black berries you may see, most likely early in the month, include those of dogwood and cherry laurel, though the latter are generally long gone by now.
-Weirdly some dogwood also bursts into flower, even as its leaves are turning maroon.
+You may also see black berries on dogwood and weirdly some may even produce a flower or two even as their leaves are turning maroon.
 Privet (usually the shaper-leaved wild variety, which unlike the rounder-leaved garden type found in hedges has had the opportunity to flower) can have black berries until late in the winter.

 In gardens and urban green spaces, firethorn (also known as pyracantha) continues to sport clusters of bright orange (or occasionally red) berries, while cotoneaster is thick with red ones, some of which may start to fall to the ground mid month (because birds start to eat them?).
 Snowberry - generally fairly suburban but also found in the wild sometimes - sports its white globular fruits.

 Just occasionally you might still find black berries on tutsan, a garden escapee.
-Also looking like a garden escapee, but actually quite wild (often, though not exclusively, found on lime), is stinking iris, whose pods of berry-like red-orange seeds emerge from sheaths on a plant with daffodil-like leaves.
+Also looking like a garden escapee, but actually quite wild (often, though not exclusively, found on lime), is stinking iris, whose pods of berry-like red-orange seeds emerge from green sheaths on a plant with daffodil-like leaves.

 Ivy is still flowering in October, attracting the last of the summer butterflies and insects (particularly wasps, if you look closely).
-These are very unconventional flowers and it is often the sickly-sweet scent and the feeding insects that alert you to their presence.
-The timing of the flowering is very variable from bush to bush, and September is the best time for it: any ones remaining in October generally seem to be in the first half, though with some later in the month.
+These are very unconventional-looking flowers and it is often the sickly-sweet scent and the feeding insects that alert you to their presence.
+The timing is very variable from bush to bush, and September is the best time for it: any ones remaining in October generally seem to be in the first half, though with some later in the month.
 But in general the berries (green with a brown cap) have formed by this time.

 Also tentatively starting to flower can be gorse bushes, though this varies from bush to bush and place to place.
 In gardens viburnum starts to or continues to have white flowers, as it does all winter, and in the same place you might just see an errant rosemary in bloom (presumably thinking it is spring).
 What look like flower buds on rhododendron are actually clusters of new leaves waiting to open; it also has green seed cylinders from last year's flowering.